Yoquec/pacmanMLdr/report.md

 ```py
         import AstarTest
         Agrid = AstarTest.AstarGrid(self.state.deepCopy())
 ```

-As the import suggests, this classes, both the grid and the nodes are found in the `AstarTest` file.
-This file contains the classes and the methods necessary to run the algorithm.
+As the import suggests, this classes, both the grid and the nodes, and their respective methods can be found inside the `AstarTest` file.

-A* runs on the grid of nodes (AstarGrid), and the nodes (AstarNodes) contain some relevant information (such as their parent during the search).
+A* runs on a grid of nodes (AstarGrid), whose nodes (AstarNodes) contain relevant information (such as their parent during the search, position, whether or not they are walls, etc).

 ```py
 class AstarNode: